 The Commission is subject to litigation from time to time and may be subject to litigation and other actions in the future which could adversely affect the financial position of the Commission.
 The Commission cannot predict when or if any action will be brought against the Commission in the future, and, if brought, whether any action would be successful or result in monetary damages or other relief being imposed upon the Commission.
 See "LITIGATION" herein and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION -Recent Developments and Legislation - Julie E. Thomas v.
-TransCore, LP & Pennsylvania Turnpike Commission" and "-Black & Veatch Construction, Inc." attached hereto for more information regarding (i) the lawsuit against the Commission, and TransCore, L.P. centered on video tolls, an E-ZPass charge that is assessed when, for any reason, a customer's E-ZPass transponder is not read on both the customer's entry and exit from the System, resulting in a toll assessment based upon a video snapshot of the customer's license plate; and (ii) the lawsuit against the Commission centered on alleged breaches of contract among the Commission and Black & Veactch Construction, Inc., stemming from a contract for the design build fiber optic network installation on a portion of the Turnpike Mainline.
+TransCore, LP & Pennsylvania Turnpike Commission" attached hereto for more information regarding the lawsuit against the Commission, and TransCore, L.P. centered on video tolls, an E-ZPass charge that is assessed when, for any reason, a customer's E-ZPass transponder is not read on both the customer's entry and exit from the System, resulting in a toll assessment based upon a video snapshot of the customer's license plate.

 Certain legislative actions may result in adverse changes to the Commission, Act 44, or Act 89 From time to time, legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
-The Bankruptcy risk; Lien position

-Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to make timely payments on the 2023B Bonds.
+The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to make timely payments on the 2023A Bonds.